lakevin/EdoProCustom/README.md

 ### Late August / Early September 2023

-- New archetype "Holy Grail"
+- New archetype "Holy Grail" with sub-archetypes "Kniguards", "Warflame" and "Shadowblades"
-- New archetype "Kniguards"
-- New archetype "Warflame"
-- New archetype "Shadowblades"
+- New Synchro-based archetype